Quandela/Perceval/docs/source/legacy.rst

 Breaking changes in Perceval 0.9
 --------------------------------

-The main changes come from the simulation rework.
+The main changes between versions 0.8 and 0.9 come from the simulation rework.
+The simulation code was split in three different layers: backends, simulators, processor.
 Some syntax was changed and your code might be broken.
-Note that if you were using the :code:`Processor` layer to compute your simulations, the 0.8 syntax is still working with only two deprecated methods (see below).
+Note that if you were using the :code:`Processor` layer to compute your simulations, the 0.8 syntax is still working with only two deprecated methods (see :ref:`Simulation rework: processor`).

 Simulation rework: backends
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^